 What is EtCO2 and Why is It Monitored? | Normal Ranges & Clinical Guide

-Walk into any ICU, operating room, or post-anesthesia care unit and you will likely see a number on the patient monitor labeled "EtCO₂" alongside a slowly scrolling waveform.
-For many nurses — especially those new to critical care — this parameter can feel less familiar than heart rate or oxygen saturation.
-Yet experienced clinicians often call EtCO₂ the most underappreciated vital sign on the screen.
+Walk into any ICU, operating room, or post-anesthesia care unit and you'll likely see a number on the patient monitor labeled "EtCO₂" beside a slowly scrolling waveform.
+For nurses new to critical care, this parameter can feel less familiar than heart rate or oxygen saturation — yet experienced clinicians often call EtCO₂ the most underappreciated vital sign on the screen.

-This guide explains what EtCO₂ is, what the numbers and waveform tell you, when it is used, and what monitoring accessories keep it running accurately.
-It is part of our Hospital Monitor Reading & Accessories Guide series — a comprehensive resource covering every parameter you see on a bedside monitor.
+This guide explains what EtCO₂ is, what the numbers and waveform tell you, when it's used, and what accessories keep it running accurately.
+It's part of our Hospital Monitor Reading & Accessories Guide series.

 What Does EtCO₂ Mean?